kc611/mlir-tutorials/tutorials/2. Conditionals and Loops in MLIR/README.md

 # Looping in MLIR

-We can write a basic program that looks like follows:
+We can write a basic program that looks like follows using the `scf` dialect:

 ```
 func.func @loop_add(%lb: index, %ub: index, %step: index) -> (index) {